AndreSantos0/aw-project-group35/micro-frontends/products.md

 ## Decision Outcome

 We decided to consider product browsing, product highlights and product information consultation as a unique micro-frontend that can be assigned to a single team.
-The team is responsible for all features related to the presentationa and sales of meat products.
+The team is responsible for all features related to the presentation and sales of meat products.

 ### Consequences